Hack-WashU/general-website/content/files/git.md

 Hey!
 Thanks for wanting to help out with tech.
 This document will outline our general workflow, and help you get set up to contribute to our projects.

-## Platform-Specific Differences (Windows)

-Sadly, this document also must go over environment setup.
+Sadly, this document also must go over environment setup, which is the worst part of any coding project!
 Generally, we try to make things as easy as possible through tools like [GNU Make](https://www.gnu.org/software/make/) and [Docker](https://www.docker.com/).

+## Windows-Specific Instructions

 These tools work out of the box on MacOS/Linux, but require a good amount of configuration on Windows.
 For this reason, I'm going to assume you're using WSL, or Windows Subsystem for Linux.
 This is a fantastic tool, and it makes setting up standardized development environments *significantly* easier.